This story was updated at 11:55 a.m. Friday, April 10. We will continue to update it periodically.

 Starting March 15 and until further notice, Walmart stores and Neighborhood Markets will operate 6 a.m. to 11 p.m.
 This will help “ensure associates can clean and stock products,” the retailer says on its website.
 Additionally, store managers can limit sale of certain items “that are in unusually high demand.”

-Until April 16, the city of Charlotte and Mecklenburg County are under a stay at home order.
+Until the end of April, the city of Charlotte and Mecklenburg County are under a stay at home order.
 Grocery shopping is still permitted, though, as it is an “essential need.”

 Officials have said repeatedly that there’s no need to stockpile groceries amid the coronavirus outbreak.
 Still, empty grocery shelves are common these days.